 Successor

 The evolution of this style is seen in many ADA aquascapes.
-It utilises two or even three groupings of Sanzon to create a Iwagumi composition which flows left to right with a strong feeling of water flow.
+It utilises two or even three groupings of Sanzon to create a Iwagumi composition which flows left-right or right-left with a strong sense of water flow.

 20200626_suikeiwords01_002_en (1).jpg